fritzy/gists.fritzy.io/2013-11-07-redis-hashed-passwords.md

 There are a few things to note here.

-* The schema for creating your pre-hashed string isn't important except that you need to consistent.
+* The schema for creating your pre-hashed string isn't important except that you need to be consistent.
 * We could use anything as the dynamic salt, like the user's phone number, but you'd have to get the user's password and re-generate the hash everytime this information is changed.
 * I'm using an error-first return pattern for these scripts.
 The first argument is falsey if there is no error, and a string if there is an error.
 This is a common JavaScript pattern, and useful in Redis Lua scripts.
 * The password length check is actually counting bytes.